randerzander/jupyter-service/README.md

 ```
 curl -u $user:$pass -i -H 'X-Requested-By: ambari' -X DELETE http://$host:8080/api/v1/clusters/$cluster/services/JUPYTER
 ```
 A 'remove.sh' script is provided in the project root for convenience.
-It'll remove the stack package from Ambari's resources as well as clear out /home/ipython.
+It'll remove the service package from Ambari's resources dir and remove /home/jupyter

 Special thanks to [Ali Bajwa](https://github.com/abajwa-hw) and [Ofer Mendelevitch](https://github.com/ofermend) for the help with setup and build processes.